 - Create data rules: Data rules are also an important best practice when managing data.
 Data rules define what’s important enough to be entered into the system, as well as how to enter it.
 Data rules may also spell out who can override data or correct mistakes in the system.
 By limiting this access to a small group of people, you limit the number of mistakes that can creep into the data.

 The world of manufacturing data has come a long way from spreadsheets, tick counts on clipboards, and guesswork.
-If you’re still on the fence about switching to manufacturing ERP software, we’d like to invite you to explore Sage X3.
+If you’re still on the fence about switching to manufacturing ERP software, we’d like to invite you to explore Sage EM (formerly known as Sage X3).
 Our virtual Sage X3 tour will help you understand the many system features that can put the power of manufacturing data at your fingertips.

 Finance, supply chain management, and production can all be managed through a single dashboard and real-time data that enhances your understanding of what’s happening in your business and helps you improve decision making.